marianaborgal/P001_RealEstate_Insights/README.md

 | med_winter | median price from properties available during winter |
 | season_to_sell | in which season property should be sold |

-* Business criteria to determine wether a property should be bought are:
-   * Property must have a 'condition' equals or bigger than 3.
-   * Property price must be below or equal the median price on the region (zipcode)
 <br>

 ## 4. Solution Strategy